Mahadek Formation

 The Mahadek Formation is a Mesozoic geologic formation in India.
-Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to a specific genus.
+Dinosaur remains are among the fossils that have been recovered from the formation, although none have yet been referred to the genus or species level.
+These include the partial skeleton of a titanosaurian sauropod.
+Additionally, teeth similar to an elasmobranch, as well as teeth and postcranial material of a reptile (identified as a mosasaur), are known from Krem Puri Caves rocks, which are also a part of this formation.